santoshgittyhub/Simple-DevOps-Project/README.md

+#ReadMe
 # Simple DevOps Project
 This Repository is a collection of Implementation documents.

 ### Purpose:
 By following this repository you can able to setup a DevOps CI/CD Pipeline using